NEW! Relationship Anxiety Quiz

-Structural Family Therapy Mapping: Step by Step PDF
+Structural Family Therapy Mapping: Family Mapping Step by Step.

 I use family mapping as part of my process in structural family therapy (SFT) sessions, supervision and LOVE teaching other clinicians on how to use it so they can see how important family maps can be to help understand mental health issues in children and families.
 In this post I'll share with you some of the basics you may find useful along with other tools to support the way you help families, if you have the time you may want to check out the video.

-Get the free PDF to accompany the video on Family Mapping here.
+Get the free family mapping pdf PDF to accompany the video on Family Mapping here.

 Other Structural Family Systems Resources

-If you want to learn more about SFT, in your practice, I think you'll find my online course a great way to better understand things and get more support.
-I take you through how i work and think systemically when working with families, and help you learn how to use the same tools I use in private practice and when I used to run a treatment center.
+If you want to learn more about SFT, in your practice, I think you'll find my online course a great way to better understand things.
+You'll learn how to use the same tools I use in private practice and when I used to run a treatment center.

 Family Systems Interventions